-EASI (European Association for sports and Social Integration) was founded in 2003 celebrating the first EASI-Cup in Plattling.
-Its members come from Germany, England, France, Italy, Austria, Slovakia and Czech Republic.
-At the moment it is an informal union.
-EASI's aim is to define it as a basic human right, that people who suffered form mental health problems should have full access to sport activities.
+Since 2003 not only innovative national projects support the aims we have talked about during the symposium but also a new cooperation of these projects throughout Europe.
+It is called EASI (European Association for Social Integration by Sports and active Life) and its members come from Germany, England, France, Italy, Austria, Slovakia and Czech Republic.
+At the moment it is still only an informal union, but it strives for registration as a European association until next year.
+EASI's aim is to define it as a basic human right, that mentally ill people should have full access to sport activities.
 We are convinced that the existing club system in all participating countries cannot meet the special needs of mentally ill people.
 EASI tries to build up an international network and to expand the national projects to make our offers available for a larger group of people.